 This option is available only for table of contents and user-defined index entries.

-You cannot use the function for an Entry that you entered manually in this dialogue box.
+You cannot use the function for an Entry that you entered manually in this dialog.

 To include all occurrences of a text passage in an index, select the text, choose Edit - Find & Replace, and click Find All.
-Then choose Insert - Table of Contents and Index - Index Entry and click Insert.
+Then choose Insert - Indexes and Tables - Entry and click Insert.

 Marks an index entry in your text.

-Opens the Create New User-defined Index dialogue box where you can create a custom index.
+Opens the Create New User-defined Index dialog where you can create a custom index.